Dana-Farber-AIOS/pathml/README.md

 PathML Tutorials we published in Google Colab
 1. [PathML Tutorial Colab #1 - Load an SVS image in PathML and see the image descriptors](https://colab.research.google.com/drive/12ICBsJLCvuubTqb42-Wr5k-2EVDPbbNQ#scrollTo=Qog8Y6wARMgW)
-2. [Now that you have PathML installed, all our other examples would work too](https://github.com/Dana-Farber-AIOS/pathml#3-examples) - Only make sure you select an appropriately size backend or VM in CoLab (i.e., RAM, CPU, Disk, and GPU if necessary)
+2. [Now that you have PathML installed, all our other examples would work too](https://github.com/Dana-Farber-AIOS/pathml#3-examples) - Only make sure you select an appropriately sized backend or VM in CoLab (i.e., RAM, CPU, Disk, and GPU if necessary)

 *Thanks to all of our open-source collaborators for helping maintain these installation instructions!*
 *Please open an issue for any bugs or other problems during installation process.*